-Moss Lake is a wonderful spot and a short carry for a canoe.
+Moss Lake is a wonderful spot and a short carry for a canoe from the parking area.
 The trailhead is large and doubles as a popular picnic area.
 Moss Lake was the home to a Girls camp from 1923-1972 — a historical markers tells the story.

 Hiking in a counterclockwise direction, the trail remains on a flat course as it passes through the Fulton Lakes Wild Forest.
 The northern part of the trail remains fairly close to the shore, giving ample opportunity to approach the lake.
 There are nine primitive camping sites along the shore.